Food, family and firecrackers: the students’ guide to Chinese New Year

 In Chinese, the phrase “giving a clock” sounds exactly like the Chinese words for “attending a funeral” which means it is extremely bad luck to gift clocks or watches.
 Worse still, clocks and watches also symbolise running out of time.

-Want to know more about studying in China?
+Want to know more about studying in abroad?
 We can help!